How can we help?

-Positive Behaviour Support is an evidence-based approach with the primary goal of increasing a person’s quality of life and a secondary goal of decreasing the frequency and severity of their “challenging behaviours”.
+Positive Behaviour Support is an evidence-based approach with a primary goal of increasing a person’s quality of life and a secondary goal of decreasing the frequency and severity of their “behaviours of concern”.

 At Suitsme, we deliver positive behaviour support by maximising choice and control for clients.
-This means ensuring that clients have full control over who supports them, what they get support for and (perhaps most importantly) how they are supported.
+This means ensuring that clients have full control over who supports them, what they get support for and how they are supported.

-What do positive behaviour support, restrictive practices and challenging behaviours have to do with each other?
+What do positive behaviour support, restrictive practices and behaviours of concern have to do with each other?

 How does positive behaviour support work at Suitsme?